cdl-geneseo/geneseo-dictionary/P/Pride.md

 # Pride

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pride

 Created by  Unknown User (ssw2) on Apr 28, 2015

 (n.)
 A club at Geneseo which is focused on the LGBTQ+ community.
 “Pride put on a great event last night.”
 Geneseo specific.
 (Wilcoxen, N-R, 2015)